Books for kids, teens, & those who are young at heart

 Find her at katlynduncan.com, YouTube, and Instagram.

-With the popularity of my new Self-Publishing Resources page, I’ve decided to share some self-publishing tips and tricks on the blog as well.
-First up is the trick of emailing your ebooks and documents to show up directly on your Kindle ereader.
+With the popularity of my Self-Publishing Resources page, I’ve decided to share some self-publishing tips and tricks on the blog as well.
+First up is the trick of sending your ebooks and documents to show up directly on your Kindle ereader.

 This is also useful for seeing what the actual ebook will look like in the Kindle ereader when you’ve gotten to the formatting stage.
 It’s nice to be able to see what a reader will actually experience before uploading those final files.